 - Separate blue button

 The 3D-printed parts would be best suited for a fine build FDM or SLA.
 The elastomeric trim could be printed in an elastomer using SLA technology, as FDM would yield too rough a surface.
-Conversely the medical device shown below could be fabricated using a combination of CNC-machined REN shape, FDM, and hand-fabricated sheet.
+Conversely the medical device could be fabricated using a combination of CNC-machined REN shape, FDM, and hand-fabricated sheet.

 Lead time – turn-around time